 Purposeful plays are gamified learning experiences.
 The main purpose of these learning games is to strengthen the team and help individual members grow.
 Most learning games are fun, safe, and friendly.
-It’s designed for a different higher level of competition which involves communication, collaboration, and cooperation.
+It’s designed for a higher level of competition involving communication, collaboration, and cooperation.

 In truth, whatever you do with your teams must be done to help them GROW.
 For without growth, you are not building.